In this article

 What are the key steps in the reconciliation process?

-Below is a typical end-to-end flow and what each step contributes.
+Below is a typical end-to-end flow and what each step contributes to a clean, current ledger.

 StepWhat happensWhy it matters